 When teaching math with art, the goal is to notice the obvious and hidden math, name it, and apply it.
 Watch this video to see my first project, Mandalas with Geometry and Pattern.
 The video gives a captioned explanation of each step while the math connections pop up as the video plays.
 You can pause at certain moments to think about and discuss the math as you watch.
 Download this PDF for a written lesson plan that goes with the video.

 You can use such an art project at the beginning of your unit, letting the hands-on experience be the concrete modelling your students explore before they move to paper and pencil tasks.

 Or, you can do these projects to apply the math they’ve already explored in other contexts, spiralling back to previous learning, turning the knowledge into understanding and application.

-Have a clear list of success criteria that covers knowledge, understanding, thinking and application and pay attention to the students as they work, making note of successes and struggles, intervening when necessary.
-Use the language.
+Have a clear list of success criteria that covers knowledge, understanding, thinking and application.
+Pay attention to the students as they work, making note of successes and struggles, intervening when necessary.
+Use the math language.
 Apply the procedures.
-Push the understanding and thinking by doing more and more challenging work.
+Push understanding and thinking by doing more and more challenging work.

 Links to my Art Math videos and PDFs:

 Mandalas with Geometry and Pattern – Video – PDF

 Tessellations with Geometry and Pattern – Video – PDF (in the works)